MountMan is a tool which helps you manage your mounted file systems. Once

 HDD), its type (ext4, ext3, ntfs, vfat, ReiserFS...)

-and its mount point on your system (the directory on which the file system
+and its mount point on your system (the folder on which the file system

 If you want filter out non-removable devices from the list, just check the item Show only removable devices at the left of the device list.